lmor152/lmor152-website/src/content/post/turtle.md

 3. **3D Printing the Turtle Casing**:
-   With the chip and coil ready, I used a scaled down version of the [turtle case](https://cults3d.com/en/3d-model/gadget/airtag-turtle-keychain) which is actually intended for airtags but worked perfectly for this!
+   With the chip and coil ready, I used a scaled down version of this [turtle case](https://cults3d.com/en/3d-model/gadget/airtag-turtle-keychain) which is actually intended for airtags but worked perfectly for this!

    ![case](/assets/images/projects/turtle/case.png)